Music Director - John Charles (J.-C.) Coolen

 J.-C. Coolen is an active participant and leader in the Greater Toronto Area (Ontario, Canada) handbell community.
 One of the founding members of The Bronze Foundation, Toronto's auditioned community handbell ensemble, he has served as its Music Director since 2005.
 In 2018, he started directing the Bronze Foundation Academy, a developmental choir under the Bronze Foundation umbrella.
 He also directs Bells of Bowmanville, at the Bowmanville Seventh-day Adventist Church.
 J.-C. is active in the wider handbell world as a handbell clinician and teacher.
 For 13 years, he served as a member of the Board of Directors and Membership Secretary for the Ontario Guild of English Handbell Ringers.
 He has also served as Ontario District Coordinator for Area 2 of the Handbell Musicians of America.
 He has been ringing since 1989 and directing bells since 1998.

 J.-C. was born in Halifax, Nova Scotia, and currently lives in Ajax, Ontario.
-As a freelance accompanist, conductor and church musician, he participates in a wide range of musical activities throughout the eastern Greater Toronto area.
-In addition to his handbell activities, he is Music Director at Wexford Heights United Church (Scarborough) and Director of Durham Community Choir and Espressivo Singers (Oshawa).
+As a freelance accompanist, conductor and church musician, he participates in a wide range of musical activities throughout the central and eastern Greater Toronto area.
+In addition to his handbell activities, he is Music Minister at St. James United Church (Etobicoke) and Director of Durham Community Choir and Espressivo Singers (Oshawa).
 In his spare time, he likes to travel, read, think, and satisfy his curiosity.

 Sandra Jean Bedford began ringing handbells in 2007 with the Queensway Bellringers in Brantford.
 She is the organist and choir director at St. George United Church in St. George, and the director of the handbell choir at Wellington Square United Church in Burlington.
 Sandra Jean also plays in the Foundation Five handbell quintet.
 She is a retired elementry school teacher who volunteers weekly in both the day surgery unit and the diabetic clinic at Brantford General Hospital.